Decorate The Cookies As Desired

 How to Make Frosted Sugar Cookies

 Is this your first time making Frosted Sugar Cookies?
 If so, this is the perfect recipe for you!
 It’s a delicious sugar cookie recipe with easy-to-follow instructions that anyone can make!
 Print this recipe out and keep it close by.
-Lots of people will be asking you HOW you made such soft sugar cookies.
+Many people will ask you HOW you made such soft sugar cookies.

 Items You Need In The Kitchen:

-• Granulated White Sugar: Used to maintain moisture, creating a softer cookie texture, and adding sweetness and flavor.
+• Granulated White Sugar is used to maintain moisture, create a softer cookie texture, and add sweetness and flavor.

-• Salted or Unsalted Butter (softened): Due to the fat content, butter helps to produce softer Sugar Cookies than those made with margarine, and enriches the flavor; it helps to keep the cookies from crumbling.
+• Salted or Unsalted Butter (softened): Due to the fat content, butter helps to produce softer Sugar Cookies than those made with margarine, enriches the flavor, and helps to keep the cookies from crumbling.
 Butter prevents the eggs or any moist or wet ingredients from evaporating, which creates moist, soft, and velvety Sugar Cookies.
 Due to the added salt in this recipe, you don’t need to use butter that contains added salt.
-It also reduces the amount of sodium in the recipe, for those who are concerned with sodium content.
+It also reduces the amount of sodium in the recipe for those concerned with sodium content.

-• Sour Cream: Used to add more flavor to the Sugar Cookies.
-It has a 20% fat content.
-The cream is mixed with a lactic acid that creates that sour taste we all love and helps to thicken the cream.
+• Sour Cream: This 20% fat product is used to add more flavor to Sugar Cookies.
+The cream is mixed with lactic acid, which creates that sour taste we all love and helps to thicken it.

-• Egg: Great source of protein, helps to bind the ingredients together, which creates moist and soft Sugar Cookies.
-Increases browning during the cooking process.
-Adds a deliciously rich flavor and helps to extend the life of the cookies.
+• Eggs are a great source of protein.
+They help to bind the ingredients together, creating moist and soft Sugar Cookies.
+They also increase browning during the cooking process, add a deliciously rich flavor, and help to extend the life of the cookies.

-• Baking Soda: Adds carbon dioxide to the dough which helps to create a delicious soft and chewy cookie.
+• Baking Soda adds carbon dioxide to the dough, helping create a delicious, soft, and chewy cookie.

-• Salt: Used to enhance the flavors of the other ingredients and to offset the flavor of the sugar.
+• Salt: Used to enhance the flavors of the other ingredients and offset the sugar’s taste.

 • Vanilla Extract or Almond Extract (I use vanilla): Adds and enhances the flavors of the butter, sugar, sour cream, egg, flour, and baking soda.

-Read More of My Articles The Best Chocolate Chip Parfait Cookies
+Read More of My Articles 20 Festive Peppermint Desserts

 Ingredients – The Best Cream Cheese Frosting